CineStill 800T Film Review

 CineStill 800T colours & halation.

-In daylight, without a filter or colour correction, CineStill 800T will have a teal cast that may not necessarily be what you want from your emulsion.
-At night, especially under warm lighting, the 800T produces realistic, colour-accurate images no other currently-produced colour film can match.
+In daylight, without a filter or colour correction, CineStill 800T may render a teal cast, which may or may not be a desirable effect for you.
+At night, especially under warm lighting, the 800T produces realistic, colour-accurate images.

-Intended for indoor lighting with at 3000-3200K, the 800T renders scenes exceptionally well.
-It’s realistic, with a slight tendency towards over-saturating the reds (this may be in part due to the halation effect).
+Intended for indoor lighting at 3000~3200K, the 800T renders scenes exceptionally well in orange and yellow light.
+In these conditions, the film produces natural contrast and well-controlled colour temperature but with a slight tendency to oversaturate the reds.
+Very bright white surfaces may occasionally get a slight orange cast (this may be in part due to the halation effect — see below).

 Tungsten vs. daylight colour balance.